JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

-Because the LiveComponent is rendered as part of a list comprehension (`for={user <- @users}`), the `Repo.all` operation is an N + 1 query.
+Because the LiveComponent is rendered as part of a list comprehension (`for={user <- @users}`), the `Repo.all` operation introduces an N + 1 query.
 Every `UserDetailComponent` rendered issues a DB query.
-Showing 10 users issues 10 queries, plus 1 for the LiveView to retrieve all Users.
-25 users issues 26 queries.
-50 users issues 51 queries, and so on.
+Showing 10 users issues 10 queries, plus 1 query for the LiveView to retrieve all Users.
+25 users issues 26 queries, 50 users issues 51 queries, and so on.

 ### What to do Instead